Learning-Based vs Human-Derived Congestion Control: An In-Depth Experimental Study: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we present the results of our $404$-hour long experimentation, during which $6270$ Orca, Sage, Astraea, Vivace, Cubic, and BBRv3 flows were measured.
-We have collected metrics related to network interfaces (e.g., utilisation, retransmissions), CPU and memory parameters (e.g., CPU load and memory usage), and the transport layer (e.g., congestion window, round trip time).
-We have made the codebase and configuration files required for reproducing the results, and the extracted dataset available on \textit{figshare} \cite{mazilu_giacomoni_parisis_2025_data} and code at \cite{mazilu_giacomoni_parisis_2025_code}.
+In this section, we present the results of our $404$-hour long experiment during which $6270$ Orca, Sage, Astraea, Vivace, Cubic and BBRv3 flows were analysed.
+We have collected metrics related to network interfaces (e.g., utilisation, retransmissions), CPU and memory parameters (e.g., CPU load and memory usage) and the transport layer (e.g., congestion window, round trip time).
+The codebase and configuration files required to reproduce the results, and the extracted dataset are available on \textit{figshare} \cite{mazilu_giacomoni_parisis_2025_data} and \cite{mazilu_giacomoni_parisis_2025_code}.